Go Get 'Em Haines (June 16, 1936)

 In this non-cowboy movie we can see more of his natural personality and understand why he became such a popular person.
 Most movie newspaper reporters are over-the-top with character traits, and for William Boyd it came naturally.
 Usually newspaper reporters in movies are drinking too much, or more obnoxious than normal, or pushier than normal.
 In this story newspaper reporter Steve Haines is happier than normal.

-Bill Boyd's infectious joy of life is so impossible to miss that mid-way through the story I was thinking that I should classify the movie as a comedy, but despite his unquenchable joy, it is a murder mystery.
+Bill Boyd's infectious joy of life is so impossible to miss that mid-way through the story I was thinking that I should classify the movie as a comedy, but despite his unquenchable joy, it is a murder mystery at sea.

 Just as he is approaching the back door, the businessman rushes past him with luggage in each hand and wearing dark sunglasses.
 Haines follows him to the docks where the man boards a steamship headed to Europe.
-This leads to that and Haines is on the ship with the fleeing businessman, along with a gangster who is dating the fleeing businessman’s old girlfriend, and the girlfriend herself is aboard ship.
+The young reporter gets on the ship with the fleeing businessman.

-Haines will also meet a pretty blonde that he makes his moves on, and when the fleeing businessman is murdered, they all have a motive for killing him.
-But wait . . . .
+Haines gets stuck aboard the steamship when it leaves for Europe, but before he is able to interview the corrupt businessman, he is murdered.
+But wait. . . .
 This mystery will become more complicated, because immediately after the fleeing businessman is murdered, Haines gets a telegram from his newspaper editor informing him that the businessman is not the man on the ship, because the businessman was found murdered in his mansion just before the ship left the port.